 “Alaskan Huskies love to dig!”

-Which isn’t necessarily a problem unless you live in an apartment or you have a passion for keeping the best lawn in the neighborhood.
-Because if that’s the case, deciding on purchasing an Alaskan Husky puppy or better yet adopting an adult Alaskan Husky from an Alaskan Husky rescue center might not be the best bet for you.
+This isn’t necessarily a problem unless you live in an apartment or are passionate about keeping the best lawn in the neighborhood.
+Because if that’s the case, deciding to purchase an Alaskan husky puppy or adopt an adult Alaskan husky from an Alaskan bulky rescue center might not be the best bet for you.

 Also….

 Alaskan Huskies do need ample human interaction.
-Though they are tough working dogs, that doesn’t mean that they want to be delegated to the yard without some TLC.
-You’ll definitely need to give this one some love from the time he or she is a puppy.
-Particularly if you want to keep your Husky from getting bored and really causing some mischief with all the pent-up energy that they will have.
+Though they are tough working dogs, that doesn’t mean they want to be delegated to the yard without some TLC.
+You’ll need to give this one some love from when they are a puppy, particularly if you want to keep your husky from getting bored and causing some mischief with all the pent-up energy they will have.

-Since Alaskan huskies are work dogs, and since appearance wasn’t/isn’t a major part of their breeding process, what you’re going to find is that they’re going to vary in both looks and coat colors.
+Since Alaskan huskies are work dogs, and since appearance wasn’t/isn’t a significant part of their breeding process, you’re going to find that they will vary in both looks and coat colors.

-Weight and height wise, there are some consistencies.
-So if you choose to adopt a Alaskan Husky puppy, you can safely assume that he or she will normally grow up to stand approximately 26 inches and weigh up to around 60 pounds (assuming a healthy diet and plenty of exercise).
+Weight and height-wise, there are some consistencies.
+So if you adopt a Alaskan husky puppy, you can safely assume that it will generally grow up to stand approximately 26 inches and weigh up to around 60 pounds (assuming a healthy diet and plenty of exercise).

-When it comes to the maintenance and training of your Alaskan Husky, you’re going to have to take the good with the bad.
-The good news is that the Alaskan Husky coat is pretty easy to maintain, and as long as you give him or her a good “brush down” every couple of days you’re going to be alright.
+When it comes to the maintenance and training of your Alaskan husky, you will have to take the good with the bad.
+The good news is that the Alaskan husky coat is pretty easy to maintain, and as long as you give them a good “brush down” every couple of days, you’ll be alright.

 The bad news is…

-That Alaskan Husky’s tend to be pretty difficult to train.
-Now we’re not going to say that they’re bad dogs or that they are going to attack everything in sight because that simply isn’t the case.
+That Alaskan huskies are challenging to train.
+Now we won’t say they’re bad dogs or will attack everything in sight because that isn’t the case.

-In fact, Alaskan Husky’s are some of the most loving dogs in the world, they just don’t like to listen all of the time which is something that you should definitely be aware of if you’re thinking about adopting an Alaskan Husky for the first time.
+Alaskan huskies are some of the most loving dogs in the world; they don’t like to listen all the time, which you should be aware of if you’re thinking about adopting an Alaskan husky for the first time.

-When you get an Alaskan husky puppy, you should be certain that any of the Alaskan husky breeders you are considering can give you some documentation about the dog.
-Without it, you have no way of knowing their genetics and what health problems may arise later on during your dogs life.
+When you get an Alaskan husky puppy, you should be sure that any Alaskan husky breeders you are considering can give you some documentation about the dog.
+Without it, you cannot know their genetics and what health problems may arise later in your dog’s life.

-That Alaskan husky puppies can’t simply be checked out by a vet as a way of ruling out any future problems; you need to know their health history and genes of the pup’s parents.
+The problem is that a vet can’t simply check out Alaskan Husky puppies to rule out any future problems; you need to know the health history and genes of the pup’s parents.
 Now will this always be possible?
-Probably not and in theory, you could look to the Genome-Wide Association for some real answers and genetic testing of your Alaskan husky but we here at IndulgeYourPet understand that for the vast majority of folks this isn’t going to happen.
+Probably not, and in theory, you could look to the Genome-Wide Association for some honest answers and genetic testing of your Alaskan husky.
+Still, we here at IndulgeYourPet understand that this isn’t going to happen for most folks.

 So, what should you do?

-That said however, we always recommend that if you choose to adopt a puppy, be sure that you decide to purchase your puppy from a “reputable” breeder and ALWAYS be sure that the parents of the puppy that you are considering adopting is on-site when making your decision.
-This way you can at least see how well the parents are doing and with a little bit of luck, this might be the same case for you.
+That said, however, we always recommend purchasing your puppy from a “reputable” breeder if you choose to adopt a puppy.
+ALWAYS be sure that the parents of the puppy you are considering adopting are on-site when deciding.
+This way, you can at least see how well the parents are doing, and with some luck, this might be the same for you.

-As mentioned, the Alaskan Husky is a working dog, not actually a specific breed, so the health problems aren’t standardized.
-Which is actually a good thing because true “Pure Breeds” tend to have more serious medical concerns than those that are a bit “mix”.
+As mentioned, the Alaskan husky is a working dog, not a specific breed, so the health problems aren’t standardized.
+This is good because true “Pure Breeds” tend to have more serious medical concerns than those that are a bit “mixed.”

-Alaskan Husky’s do have some of the more common problems that tend to affect all dog breeds including:
+Alaskan huskies do have some of the more common problems that tend to affect all dog breeds, including:

 - Hip dysplasia – this may cost you up to $3500 in vet bills

 - Eye problems are somewhat common as well.
-Now it’s hard to say how much these issues could cost you in vet bills because it really does depend on the type of eye problem your Husky could develop.
-We only mention it because it’s important to understand that these issues might arise.
-Particularly progressive retinal atrophy.
+Now it’s hard to say how much these issues could cost you in vet bills because it does depend on the type of eye problem your husky could develop.
+We only mention it because it’s essential to understand that these issues might arise—particularly progressive retinal atrophy.

-- Hypothyroidism – you’ve probably heard about this problem in humans, but guess what dogs get it too – particularly, Alaskan huskies.
-And… If your Husky develops this health problem, he/she will likely need ongoing treatment/medications for this, so it will be a regular expense.
+- Hypothyroidism – you’ve probably heard about this problem in humans, but guess what?
+Dogs get it, too – mainly, Alaskan huskies.
+And… If your husky develops this health problem, they will likely need ongoing treatment/medications so it will be a regular expense.

 - Subacute necrotizing encephalomyelopathy – a neurological disease with no cure.
-And unfortunately, the diagnosis and treatment of this condition can be really expensive!
+And unfortunately, this condition’s diagnosis and treatment can be expensive!

 Now at this point, we know what you’re thinking…

-“Wow, why would anyone choose to adopt an Alaskan Husky, when they could develop any one of those conditions?”
+“Wow, why would anyone adopt an Alaskan husky when they could develop any of those conditions?”

 Several of those conditions sound a bit scary.
-And they should, it’s why we write about them.
-Because remember, we here at IndulgeYourPet take pet adoption very seriously and want to make sure that anyone thinking about making the choice to adopt a pet very seriously.
+And they should; it’s why we write about them.
+Because remember, we here at IndulgeYourPet take pet adoption very seriously and want to make sure that anyone considering choosing to adopt a pet very seriously.

 It’s also why…

-We’ll often recommend that anyone who is considering purchasing an Alaskan Husky puppy also think about purchasing a Pet Insurance policy at the same time.
-This way, if your little “fur ball” grows up to develop on of the previously mentioned medical conditions that we talked about, you won’t need to have to worry about how much it’s going to cost to help treat your buddy, you’ll only need to worry about where you can find the best treatment for him or her.
+We’ll often recommend that anyone considering purchasing an Alaskan husky puppy also consider buying a Pet Insurance policy simultaneously.
+This way, if your little “fur ball” grows up to develop one of the previously mentioned medical conditions that we talked about, you won’t need to have to worry about how much it’s going to cost to help treat your buddy; you’ll only need to worry about where you can find the best treatment for them.

 So nothing about how to give it a healthy diet or in general, just life.